Connecting with the full moon: archetypal reflections

 Cycles and seasons: working with the full moon as an archetype, journal prompts and reflections

 Exploring my own attunement and connection to the rhythms of nature is hugely important to me.
-The shifting seasons, the rise and fall of the sun, and the full moon and the moon’s cycles.
+The shifting seasons, the rise and fall of the sun, and the moon’s cycles.
 There’s magic in watching the moon wax and wane.
 It reminds us that everything moves in phases, including us.

 The moon’s light has captivated humans for centuries, with the fullness of the moon symbolising completion, illumination and transformation.
 Spiritually and energetically, the moon’s peak is a time to pause, reflect on what’s come to fruition and release what no longer serves us.
 If connecting with the moon spiritually doesn’t feel aligned for you, you can also work with this cycle as an archetype.